- Current Students

 NOTE: The information on this site is subject to modification by the College of Law faculty and University of Florida administration.
 Students are required to acquaint themselves with modifications posted on the Administrative Bulletin Board and in Student Affairs.

-Students register for classes through the University of Florida automated ISIS system during dates listed on the Levin College of Law Academic Calendar (found inside the front cover of the student handbook as well as online).
+Students register for classes through the University of Florida automated ONE.UF system during dates listed on the Levin College of Law Academic Calendar (found inside the front cover of the student handbook as well as online).
 Dates for drop/add are usually different for the law school and main campus.
 It is the student’s responsibility to use the law school’s academic calendar.
 A $100-$200 late fee is assessed for registration and/or payment after the specified period in the law school academic calendar.

 The Office of Student Affairs registers first- and second- semester students for their classes.
 Students in the third semester or higher take responsibility for their own registration.